legal and privacy

 If we send you an email, we will never ask you to click on a link to fill out your security information such as your password, credit card number or date of birth, or your personally identifiable information such as your address or payment details.
 Be mindful of scammers using click-bait or phishing emails to obtain this information.

-If you have received a call, text message or email that claims to be from felix but you suspect is not, or the person is claiming to be from felix, but is asking you to provide security information such as your password or credit card number, please report it by contacting us through one of our designated Care channels and providing:
+If you have received a call, text message or email that claims to be from felix but you suspect it is not, or the person is claiming to be from felix, but is asking you to provide security information such as your password or credit card number, please report it by contacting us through one of our designated Care channels and providing:

 - A screenshot of the text message and the sender’s phone number